EU sees no abrupt end to Trump tariffs when Biden takes charge

 Although international negotiations are under way on the issue, France has already introduced a levy on online revenues, and the EU says it will unveil a similar policy for the entire bloc from mid-2021 if the talks fail.

-If the Trump administration follows through on threats next month, Biden could inherit new 25% tariffs on French luxury goods, as well as pressure to defend America's biggest companies, Amazon, Apple, Facebook, Google and Microsoft.
+If the Trump administration follows through on threats next month, Biden could inherit new 25 per cent tariffs on French luxury goods, as well as pressure to defend America's biggest companies, Amazon, Apple, Facebook, Google and Microsoft.

 The best prospect for an early rapprochement may come in a dispute that pre-dates Trump, a 16-year-old quarrel between Boeing and Airbus over state subsidies, which led to retaliation from both sides.
 Sources have described high-level negotiations under way as "substantive".